Estimated reading time: 17 minutes

 Why is there such a massive price difference?

-Either the realtor wants to buy it under false pretenses and flip it by pricing it low and selling it high.
+Either the realtor wants to buy it under pretenses and flip it by pricing it low and selling it high.

 By the way, this is a true story.

-With-in 3 months, the house sold for over $500,000 with a happy buyer and seller.
+Within 3 months, the house sold for over $500,000 with a happy buyer and seller.

 One last example of a shady realtor is the realtor listing the home and convincing the homeowner to sell it to a cash buyer before it hits the market.

-The owner of the house is in charge of what is going on and the home buyer and seller avoid the middle person, the realtor.
+The owner of the house is in charge of what is going on, and the home buyer and seller avoid the middle person, the realtor.

-Right now a realtor can charge anywhere from 1% to 5%
+Right now, a realtor can charge anywhere from 1% to 5%

-The real estate agent commission fee in Ontario, Canada is 5%.
 The commission is usually evenly split between the seller’s agent and the buyer’s agent – typically 2.5% to the seller’s agent and 2.5% to the buyer’s agent.
-According to the industry standard in Ontario, the seller typically pays a 5% commission on the final sale price of a property.

 10 Topics To Avoid Discussing With Your Realtor